 Reconstruction of the Aden Bowman Collegiate sport field is expected to begin in July 2019 and be completed by September 2019.
 Construction of the dry pond at W.W.
 Ashley District Park and the surrounding storm sewer upgrades will begin in spring 2021 and is expected to be completed by the end of 2021.

 If you've ever experienced flood damage, you know how devastating it can be.
 Though parts of Saskatoon have always been susceptible to flooding, and flood protection measures to date have helped, climate change is expected to bring more frequent and intense storms.

 Work has begun to protect as many people and properties as we can with 9 projects to reduce flood risk in Saskatoon's most flood-prone areas between 2019 and 2028.
 Learn more about Saskatoon's Flood Control Strategy.

 Will trees be impacted by the project?

-The City will do their best to preserve the trees in W.W.
-Ashley District Park, but cannot guarantee that the trees will not be impacted.
-At least one tree is expected to be removed during construction.
-The City is planning several additional trees around the reconstructed sport field at Aden Bowman Collegiate.
+New trees will be planted as part of the landscaping plan; however, at least one tree is expected to be removed during construction.
+Several new trees were planted around the reconstructed sport field at Aden Bowman Collegiate.